junegunn/vim-emoji/README.md

 vim-emoji
 =========

 Emoji in Vim.
-Emojis are only available on terminal Vim on Mac.
+Emojis are only available on OS X.

 Extracted from
 [vim-github-dashboard](https://github.com/junegunn/vim-github-dashboard).